AlcoholRehabHelp Logo

 Alternatively, the treatment center may offer financing plans so you can make payments once you leave.
 Sometimes, this arrangement is provided through a third-party lender that can create a loan package.

-Family and friends may be able to help you pay for treatment, too.
+Family and friends can help you pay for treatment, too.
 You can ask them to make payments directly to the treatment center.
 This way, there’s no question about how the money is used.

 Friends and family may also be able to help raise money for your rehab using crowdfunding sites like GoFundMe.